brijhs/unmasker/README.md

 In the future, providing a larger pretraining dataset for BERT or perhaps processing the definition and the masked word separately could improve accuracy.
 However, even running 5000 words across 5 epochs took just under 20 hours, so there were significant computational limits on training.
 # Time Spent
-On the final iteration of the model: ~15 hours of design
+On the final iteration of the model: ~15 hours

 Previous iteration and attempts: ~10 hours